Cemetery Prices

 The graves will not be dressed or marked by plantings.

-6.2 Graves in Proprietary Ground (privatel- owned graves)
+6.2 Graves in Proprietary Ground (privately owned graves)

 To buy a grave, you buy what is known as ‘Exclusive Right of Burial’ for a grave space.

-A person who wishes to purchase the exclusive right of burial in a grave shall sign an application binding themselves, including their successors assigning to take responsibility for the maintenance of the grave, and to conform to all rules and regulations in force or thereafter made by the Borough Council.
+A person who wishes to purchase the exclusive right of burial in a grave shall provide their contact details (full name, address and tel. no.) along with a Proof of Residency within the last 7 years (official document on letterhead, confirming the name and address and dated) and agree that they, and their successors, take responsibility for the maintenance of the grave and conform to all rules and regulations in force or thereafter made by the Borough Council.

 Ownership of an Exclusive Right of Burial for a grave does not give any ownership whatsoever in respect of actual land.